imsdev/ims-java-jmp/README.md

 * `main/`
   * `java/`: The sample Java application.
 See the Sample overview section for more information.
-  * `resources/`: Contains .jar files for APIs that are used in this sample, including:
+  * `resources/`: Contains IMS universal drivers .jar file for API calls that are used in this sample.
-     * IMS Connect API for Java: Used by the client application to access IMS Connect.
-     * IMS universal drivers: Used by the JMP application for making DL/I calls.
-       * The two jars included in the project are for version 14 of IMS.
+       * The .jar file included in the project is for version 14 of IMS.
 * `test/`
   * `java/client/`: The client application that specifies the customer number for whom to retrieve insurance policies information.
 The client application uses the IMS Connect API to connect to IMS.
-  * `resources/workflow/`: A z/OSMF workflow (.xml) file that automates the setup of the z/OS environment for the Java application and dependent region.
-The workflow creates the PROCLIB dataset members, the JMP startup procedure, the transaction, the program, and starts all of these resources.
+  * `resources/`: IMS Connect API for Java .jar file, used by the client application to access IMS Connect.
+  *
 ## Program flow / Architecture
 ![flowdiagram](./media/javainims.jpg)

 ## Samples overview
-Sample application code is available in the src/main/java directory.
+Sample application code is available in the `src/main/java` directory.

 * `controller/`: The main Java application
 * `customer/info`: